Cloudiz1/Cloudiz1/README.md

 ## Hi there 👋

 My name is Vinny!
-I am currently a Junior in High School.
 I've been programming since 2022 in a variety of languages.
-I've partaken in Hyland's annual hackathon as well as an online CTF (4T$) which we came 37/200+ teams!
+I've partaken in Hyland's annual hackathon, RevolutionUC, and an online CTF (4T$) which we came 37/200+ teams!

 ## My Projects
 - Created a Password Manager in Rust